mohd-afeef-badri/psd/demos/fracture-mechanics/fast-track-tutorials.md

 \caption{Domain of the single notch square cracking problem under tensile loading. \label{bar-sd}}
 \end{figure}

 To model this test PSD provides hybrid phase-field modelling  technique.
 We use ParaView post-processing of displacement $u$ and phase-field $d$ to visualise the cracking process.
-A PSD simulation is a two step process, with step one being the  \sh{ PSD\_PreProcess }:
+A PSD simulation is a two step process, with step one being the  \psd{ PSD\_PreProcess }:

 \begin{lstlisting}[style=BashInputStyle]
 PSD_PreProcess -dimension 2 -problem damage -model hybrid_phase_field \